- How’s your ideal file sander be like?

 #1 Top performing corded file sander

-The Makita 9301 is a powerhouse of a file belt sander, with state-of-the-art features that deliver the power and performance needed for heavy-duty sanding applications.
+The Makita 9301 is a powerhouse of a file belt sander, with state-of-the-art attributes that deliver the power and performance needed for heavy-duty sanding applications.

 The variable speed control lets you go from 656 to 3,280 FPM, giving you a wide range of speeds to perform specific tasks.

-Even with its impressive power, the 9301 weighs only 4.6 pounds and has a compact form factor.
+Even with its impressive power, the 9301 weighs only 4.6 pounds and features a compact form factor.

 Because it is so lightweight and compact, it is an excellent choice for close-quarters work, allowing for a great deal of maneuverability.